 The indexes for the CSORP are on the open shelves in the National Archives of Ireland

-which can be searched with any keyword or you can browse the collection, which includes a set of ‘State of the Country’ papers for 1821.
+and can be searched with any keyword or you can browse the collection, which includes a set of ‘State of the Country’ papers for 1821.
 However, it will take many years before the entire collection appears in this database, so check the range of years available before you search.